bgord/knowledge/README.md

 ## UNIX (1/4)

 - ~~How to live-preview a file in the terminal? (tail)~~
+- How to deal with the Sketch file on Linux?
 - How to retrieve a data from the n-th column and the n-th row from the CSV file?
 - How to change a data from the n-th column and the n-th row from the CSV file?
 - How to sum numbers from the n-th column from the CSV file?